esp-rs/esp-wifi-sys/extras/esp-wifishark/README.md

 This is an extcap to be used with esp-wifi and the `dump-packets` feature.

-To use it build via `cargo --release` and copy the resulting executable to the Wireshark's `extcap` folder.
+To use it build via `cargo build --release` and copy the resulting executable to the Wireshark's `extcap` folder.

 Then you should see two new capture interfaces in Wireshark
 - esp-wifi HCI capture (for Bluetooth HCI)